AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/deploy-xml-on-aemaacs.md

 >[!NOTE]
 >
-> Experience Manager Guides is only available as an automated add-on for Experience Manager as a Cloud Service.
+> Starting release 2024.2.0, Experience Manager Guides is only available as an automated add-on for Experience Manager as a Cloud Service.
 If you use manual deployments for Experience Manager Guides, please remove the line `<module>dox.installer</module> from file dox/pom.xml` in your cloud manage git codebase before enabling Experience Manager Guides for your program.

 1. Login to [!UICONTROL Cloud Manager].